schulter/EMOGI/simulation/README.md

 This way, the performance of EMOGI recovering these graph modules can be evaluated.

 ## Simulation
-[This notebook](EMOGI_preprocessing_NetSim_modules.ipynb) copmutes a HDF5 container with random feature vectors for the nodes following different gaussian distributions.
+[This notebook](EMOGI_preprocessing_NetSim_modules.ipynb) computes a HDF5 container with random feature vectors for the nodes following different gaussian distributions.
 The values in the graph motifs get values from one distribution while the rest gets values from the other one.
 The closer those two distributions are, the harder it becomes to classify based on features alone and the graph structure becomes more important.